-The Atlantic Seamen are four Cornish-based, middle aged dads who have one enormous ambition.
+The Atlantic Seamen are four (mostly!)
+Cornish-based, middle aged adventurers who have one enormous ambition.
 Together they aspire to row 3000 miles across the Atlantic Ocean.
 Exposed to the full force of the Atlantic; scorching sun, saltwater sores, sharks and passing tankers with only a 28-foot ocean rowing boat in which to take refuge.
 A challenge like no other……

 More people have been into space or climbed Everest than have rowed the Atlantic.

 Crossing the Atlantic is never an easy undertaking, but people have been making the journey for hundreds of years.
 The very first crossings were made to discover and explore new lands.
 Today, most crossings are made by huge cargo ships exporting essential commodities across the ocean.

 But some daring people choose to cross the Atlantic to test the limit of their physical and mental strength; to achieve something unthinkable.